haatveit88/finder-addon/README.md

 1. Download latest release (link above).
 2. Unzip the .zip file anywhere, you should end up with a folder named `Finder`
 3. Copy (or move) the `Finder` folder to your AddOns directory: `World of Warcraft\_VERSION_\Interface\AddOns`
+4. MAKE SURE that the name of the folder is `Finder`, rename it if needed (for example, if you downloaded the GitHub source zip file, it will be named `finder-master` after extracting).

 Replace `_VERSION_` with the version of WoW you are installing to, either `_classic_` or `_retail_`.